synacktiv/bip/doc/hexrays/cnode.rst

 CNode generation and internals
 ==============================

+TODO

 .. todo:: Description of what is done for generating cnode and doc of methods
     and decorator.

+Those functions are not currently exported by Bip, and are documented for internal use only:

+.. autofunction:: bip.hexrays.cnode.buildCNode

+.. autofunction:: bip.hexrays.cnode.addCNodeMethod

+.. autodata:: bip.hexrays.cnode._cnodeMethods
+    :annotation:

+.. autodata:: bip.hexrays.cnode._citem2cnode
+    :annotation: